-- In August 2019, SymBio announced a revision to its FY12/19 earnings forecast.
-In Q2 FY12/19, impurities and appearance defects were found in Treakisym® 100mg vials imported from Astellas Deutschland, which led to the company returning the whole batch.
-Thus only a fraction of the batches scheduled for shipment in 2Q FY12/19 onward can be shipped by the end of the year, with shipments possibly being delayed until Q1 FY12/20.
-The company therefore revised down its FY12/19 earnings forecast. - In June 2019, the US Food and Drug Administration (FDA) granted accelerated approval to polatuzumab vedotin-piiq, a CD79b-directed antibody-drug conjugate, in combination with bendamustine (product name: Treakisym®) and rituximab (BR therapy) for patients with relapsed or refractory DLBCL who are not eligible for transplant.
-Polatuzumab vedotin-piiq was discovered by Roche Group company Genentech and is being developed in Japan by Chugai Pharmaceutical, another member of the Roche Group. - In 1H FY12/19, capital stock and capital surplus each increased by JPY1.3bn YoY, reflecting proceeds from the issuance of shares resulting from exercise of the 46th stock acquisition rights. - In April 2019, the first patient was enrolled in the clinical trial of the liquid formulation of Treakisym® (rapid infusion [RI] formulation), whose primary goal was to confirm safety of the drug. - In March 2019, the company obtained approval to partially revise the marketing approval of anticancer drug Treakisym® as a pretreatment agent in antigen-specific T cell infusion therapy.
-This enabled the use of Treakisym® as a pretreatment agent for the chimeric antigen receptor T-cell (CAR-T) therapy Kymriah® intravenous infusion.
+- In June 2019, the US Food and Drug Administration (FDA) granted accelerated approval to polatuzumab vedotin-piiq, a CD79b-directed antibody-drug conjugate, in combination with bendamustine (product name: Treakisym[®]) and rituximab (BR therapy) for patients with relapsed or refractory DLBCL who are not eligible for transplant.
+Polatuzumab vedotin-piiq was discovered by Roche Group company Genentech and is being developed in Japan by Chugai Pharmaceutical, another member of the Roche Group. - In April 2019, the first patient was enrolled in the clinical trial of the liquid formulation of Treakisym[®] (rapid infusion [RI] formulation), whose primary goal was to confirm safety of the drug. - In March 2019, the company obtained approval to partially revise the marketing approval of anticancer drug Treakisym[®] as a pretreatment agent in antigen-specific T cell infusion therapy.
+This enabled the use of Treakisym[®] as a pretreatment agent for the chimeric antigen receptor T-cell (CAR-T) therapy Kymriah[®] intravenous infusion.